 But it does give you an opportunity to appreciate the length of the railway that those men had to build and some of the difficult areas it passed through.
 The platforms built along the side of the cliffs, for instance.

-And of course, although there is now no track through there, the rock cutting at Hellfire Pass which has been turned into a war memorial and museum.
+And of course, although there is now no track passing through, there’s the rock cutting at Hellfire Pass which has been turned into a war memorial and museum.

 I had decided to visit the various sites associated with the railway in Thailand because of my plans to head into Myanmar (Burma) next week.
 It seemed an important step in making sense of the bridge between the two countries.

 The history goes back thousands of years but this seemed like a key point in the modern Western narrative.
 It was the moment Burma fell from British rule to Japanese, and Thailand switched allegiances and abandoned the allies.

 Both countries would then take very different paths after the war but there was no escaping the scene that had been set in this part of the world of conflict for decades to come.